typst/packages/README.md

 - `authors`: A list of the package's authors.
 - `license`: The package's license.
 Must contain a valid SPDX-2 expression describing one or multiple [OSI-approved][OSI] licenses.
 - `description`: A short description of the package.
+Double check this for grammar and spelling mistakes as it will appear in the [package list][list].

 Optional:
 - `repository`: A link to the repository where this package is developed.